aibaba-ai/aibaba-ai/libs/partners/couchbase/README.md

 # langchain-couchbase

-This package contains the AI Agents Force integration with Couchbase
+This package contains the Aibaba AI integration with Couchbase

 ## Installation